wordplaydev/wordplay/CONTRIBUTING.md

     -   Nodes that can be evaluated have a `start` and `finish`, which appear in the interface during step by step evaluation, and describe what the node is doing to start evaluation and finish it.
 Some nodes only have a `start`, because `finish` would be redundant.
     -   Some nodes have additional descriptions for details they contain, like a list's "item".
 These appear in placeholders and autocomplete.
     -   Some nodes have a set of `conflict` phrases.
 These are essentially error messages that appear when there is an inconsistency on that particular kind of program content.
 Each conflict's `primary` text is written in the voice of the node on which the conflict occurs.
 If there is a `secondary`` phrase, it should be written in a generic voice, and generally be the opposite of the primary statement.
 This allows for the portrayal of a conflict between the two nodes.
+    -   Some nodes have a set of `exception` phraes.
+These are shown when the node halts a program unexpectedly, usually due to a conflict.
+They are shown inside of program output.
+They should be phrased consistently with conflicts that create them, and in the voice of the node.

 -   `native` describes the basic data types in Wordplay, including `name` and `doc`, just as in the `node` section.
 They also include `name` and `doc` for any functions and conversions that they have.

 -   `input` and `output` describes input streams available in Wordplay, including their `name`, `doc`, and any `name` and `doc` for inputs that they take.

 -   `evaluate` includes phrases to describe how steps of a program are evaluated.
 These appear when stepping through a program, one part at a time, and also are given to screen readers to speak.
 They're similar to the `start` and `finish` in `node`.

--   `exception` are the phrases that are shown when a program halts unexpectedly, usually due to a conflict.
-They are shown inside of program output.

 -   `ui` are phrases that appear in tooltips, screen reader descriptions, and headers in the interface.
 These are the easiest to find.